tarwn/lessthandot-hugo/blogs/content/posts/2016-10-13-continuous-javascript-test-execution-with-wallabyjs.md

   </p>
 </div>

 This is much closer to the experience you get with NCrunch and Visual Studio Code is actually a more limited wallaby experience than other editors.
-The setup was quicker than karma, even though I&#8217;ve setup karma more times.
+The setup was quicker than karma, even though I've setup karma more times.
 If you work in Javascript daily, this is definitely worth a long look.

  [1]: /index.php/enterprisedev/unittest/reducing-code-build-test-friction/
  [2]: /index.php/webdev/uidevelopment/javascript/continuous-javascript-testing-with-karma/